 France is crisscrossed by nearly one million kilometers of roadways, ranging from narrow winding streets to eight-lane highways.
 Most towns and villages were built before roads for cars were designed, and thus driving in France is not always recommended.
 It is often a wise decision to leave your car outside of a small town and explore the historic center on foot.

 Large cities such as Paris and Marseilles are also better mastered on foot.
-The extensive public transport networks usually make driving in the major cities unnecessary.
+The extensive public transportation networks usually make driving in the big cities unnecessary.

-Moreover, traffic is ridiculous and parking space virtually non-existent.
-Many motorists driving in France just park illegally where they see fit.
+Moreover, traffic in places like Paris is ridiculous and parking space virtually non-existent.
+Many motorists driving in France just park illegally wherever they see fit.
 This has caused city governments to crack down on parking violations by towing and clamping such vehicles.

 There are three types of roads for driving in France, which are classified as follows: